-Semi-structured interview technique (Merriam, 2009) was used to guide each interview with a sample (n = 10) of pre-service science teachers who had already completed the questionnaire at the end of the academic year and after completion of the practicum course.
-This allowed for the interview to focus on important topics and provided flexibility in interview topics, such that participants took the conversation down avenues that were salient to them.
-Pre-service teachers were interviewed to determine (a) how they viewed their role in facilitating science classes in accordance or not in accordance to Portfolio of Lesson Plans (2018) and in spirit of NGSS (NGSS Lead States, 2013), (b) which aspects of the practicum course were responsible for the change in pre-service science teachers’ teaching practices, and (c) why they employ the specific SIP while they teach science.
+A semi-structured interview technique (Merriam, 2009) was used to guide each interview, with a sample of ten pre-service science teachers who had already completed the questionnaire at the end of the academic year and after completion of the practicum course.
+This allowed for the interview to focus on topics of importance and provided flexibility in the interview topics, such that participants were able to take the conversation down avenues that were salient to them.
+Pre-service teachers were interviewed to determine (a) how they viewed their role in facilitating science classes in accordance or not in accordance with the Portfolio of Lesson Plans (2018) and in the spirit of NGSS (NGSS Lead States, 2013), (b) which aspects of the practicum course were responsible for any changes in their teaching practices, and (c) why they employed a specific SIP while teaching science.

 Real-time observations

 The same pre-service science teachers (n = 10) who were interviewed while teaching science at the practicum schools were observed in real-time.
-The science class duration was 45 min.
+The duration of each science class was 45 minutes.
 Each pre-service science teacher was observed twice: once at the beginning of stage three (see Table 1) of the practicum course (pre-SIP), and once at the end of stage three (post-SIP).
-The observations were video recorded and then type-scribed.
+The observations were video recorded and then transcribed.

 Data analysis